-If you leave the patient and the house on the attendant, call home often and at random times.
+If you leave the person with dementia alone at home with the attendant, call home often and at random times.
 Use a video link if possible.
 Ask neighbours and relatives to visit now and then to peep in and say hello.

 Clearly tell the attendants what they have to do.
 Also, be clear about what tasks they cannot do, and how those will be done.
 Decide how you will check the care work.
 Make a list you can use to supervise.
 For this, talk to your doctors and discuss with the family.
 Talk to friends who have handled similar caregiving.

 You need to understand caregiving skills and techniques in order to check if the attendant is working properly.
 You will also need to take over the work or train a replacement if your attendant is absent.
-Often families avoid checking some tasks they find unpleasant, like the patient’s bath or toilet.
-Such neglect can be very costly to patient health.
-For example, a bath is the best time to check the patient’s body for wounds and sore.
+Often families avoid checking some tasks they find unpleasant, like the person’s bath or toilet.
+Such neglect can be very costly for the person’s health.
+For example, a bath is the best time to check the body for wounds and sores.
 Attendants may not notice or report these problems.
 You need to check yourself sometimes.
 You should also insist that the attendant is more careful during such tasks.

-The patient’s care changes over time.
+The care required changes over time.
 So attendants need to get more training.
 Your checklist also has to be changed.

-Caring for a dementia patient means facing things like the patient’s withdrawal or anger.
-Attendants can get stressed when they see a patient lose memories and abilities.
+Caring for a dementia person means facing things like the person’s withdrawal or anger.
+Attendants can get stressed when they see someone lose memories and abilities.
 They feel bad if Amma understood something yesterday but now looks confused by it.
 They may think Amma is pretending or not trying hard enough.
 Or they may feel very sad about such day-to-day changes.
-When patients get angry with them, they may think the patient is being unreasonable.
-How you explain things to them and how you handle the patient’s difficult behavior will affect how attendants handle such behavior.
+When Amma get angry with them, they may think Amma is being unreasonable.
+How the attendants handle such situations will depend on how effectively you explain things to them and how they see you handle similar difficult situations.

 Make sure that the attendants have the confidence that you will be fair to them.
-When patients accuse attendants of neglect or theft, the attendants should know that you understand such accusations may be wrong.
-They should know that you will find out facts and be fair.
-Then they will be able to stay calm when the patient is yelling at them.
+When attendants are accused of neglect or theft, they should know that you wyou will find out facts and be fair.
+Then they will be able to stay calm even when the person with dementia is yelling at them.

-You need to support attendants even more if the patient’s behavior is abusive, or socially unacceptable.
+You need to support attendants even more if the person’s behavior is abusive, or socially unacceptable.
 You will have to repeatedly explain how dementia affects behavior.
-Reassure them that the patient’s behavior is not directed personally at them.
-It is a result of the patient’s brain damage.
-Some patients pass lewd comments or make sexual advances.
+Reassure them that the hurtful behavior is not directed personally at them.
+It is a result of the brain changes in the person with dementia.
+Sometimes, dementia persons pass lewd comments or make sexual advances.
 Make sure the attendant is not at any risk.
 Do not ignore any complaint by the attendant.
 Check facts and have safeguards.
 You are responsible for the safety and security of the attendant.